 Experience.
-We have significant expertise as a government contractor and a very strong track record of obtaining and renewing contracts.
-We have served Medicaid beneficiaries as a provider and a health plan for 23 years.
-In that time we have developed and forged strong relationships with the constituents whom we serve-members, providers and government agencies.
+We have significant expertise as a government contractor and a strong track record of obtaining and renewing contracts.
+We have served Medicaid beneficiaries as a provider and a health plan for 24 years.
+In that time we have developed and forged strong relationships with the constituents whom we serve - members, providers and government agencies.

 Administrative Efficiency.
-We maintain a disciplined focus on business processes and have centralized and standardized various functions and practices across our health plans.
+We maintain a disciplined focus on business processes, seeking to centralize functions where practical and standardize practices where appropriate across our health plans.
 As a result, we believe our administrative efficiency is among the best in our industry.
 In addition, we have designed our administrative and operational infrastructure to be scalable for rapid and cost-effective expansion in new and existing markets.

 Proven Expansion Capability.
-We have successfully replicated our business model in new markets through the acquisition of health plans, the development of new operations and the transition of members from other plans.
-The establishment of our health plan in Utah reflected our ability to replicate our business model in new states, while the acquisitions in Michigan and Washington demonstrated our ability to acquire and successfully integrate existing operations.
+We have successfully replicated our business model in existing and new markets through the acquisition of health plans, the development of new operations and the transition of members from other plans.
+The establishment of our health plan in Utah reflects our ability to replicate our business model in new states, while acquisitions in Michigan and Washington demonstrates our ability to acquire and successfully integrate existing operations in new and existing markets, respectively.
+We are now the market leader in Utah and Washington, and we have the third largest enrollment in Michigan and the third largest enrollment among non-governmental health plans in California.

 Flexible Care Delivery Systems.
 Our systems for delivery of health care services are diverse and readily adaptable to different markets and changing conditions.
-We contract with providers that are best suited, based on proximity, culture and experience, to provide services to a low income population.
+We contract with providers that are suited, based on proximity, culture, language and experience, to provide services to our members.
 In addition, we operate 21 primary care clinics in California.
 These clinics require low capital expenditures, minimal startup time and are profitable.
 Our clinics provide select communities with access to primary care and provide us with insights into physician practice patterns, first hand knowledge of the needs of our members, and a platform to pilot new programs.